Dead Sea Scrolls: Ink and parchment

-The scrolls were analyzed using a cyclotron at the University of California, Davis, where it was found that all black ink was carbon black.
+The scrolls were analysed using a cyclotron at the University of California, Davis, where it was found that all black ink was carbon black.
 The red ink on the scrolls was found to be made with cinnabar (HgS, mercury sulfide).
 There are only four uses of this red ink in the entire collection of Dead Sea Scroll fragments.
 The black inks found on the scrolls are mostly made of carbon soot from olive oil lamps.
 Honey, oil, vinegar, and water were often added to the mixture to thin the ink to a proper consistency for writing.
 Galls were sometimes added to the ink to make it more resilient.
 In order to apply the ink to the scrolls, its writers used reed pens.

-The Dead Sea Scrolls were written on parchment made of processed animal hide known as vellum (approximately 85.5–90.5% of the scrolls), papyrus (estimated at 8–13% of the scrolls), and sheets of bronze composed of about 99% copper and 1% tin (approximately 1.5% of the scrolls).McFarlane, Callie.
-A Clear Destiny. p.
-126. 2011.
-For those scrolls written on animal hides, scholars with the Israeli Antiquities Authority, by use of DNA testing for assembly purposes, believe that there may be a hierarchy in the religious importance of the texts based on which type of animal was used to create the hide.
+The Dead Sea Scrolls were written on parchment made of processed animal hide known as vellum (approximately 85.5–90.5% of the scrolls), papyrus (estimated at 8–13% of the scrolls), and sheets of bronze composed of about 99% copper and 1% tin (approximately 1.5% of the scrolls).
+For those scrolls written on animal hides, scholars with the Israeli Antiquities Authority (IAA), by use of DNA testing for assembly purposes, believe that there may be a hierarchy in the religious importance of the texts based on which type of animal was used to create the hide.
 Scrolls written on goat and calf hides are considered by scholars to be more significant in nature, while those written on gazelle or ibex are considered to be less religiously significant in nature.

-In addition, tests by the National Institute of Nuclear Physics in Sicily, Italy, have suggested that the origin of parchment of select Dead Sea Scroll fragments is from the Qumran area itself, by using X-ray and Particle-induced X-ray emission testing of the water used to make the parchment that were compared with the water from the area around the Qumran site.
+Tests by the National Institute of Nuclear Physics in Sicily have suggested that the origin of parchment of select Dead Sea Scroll fragments is from the Qumran area, by using X-ray and particle-induced X-ray emission testing of the water used to make the parchment that were compared with the water from the area around Qumran.